 In addition to the storage of your website, your monthly fee pays for your access to third-party, compliance-approved articles, calculators, research tools and updates/changes to website content.

 Do I need to speak “tech” to create content and make changes to my website?

 No, with our easy-to-use website management tools, you can make edits to your site without knowing a single line of programming code.
-We also offer webinars and training sessions to help you better manage, edit and market your website.
-Review our webinar and training schedules and signup for a virtual seminar today.
-Attend as many sessions as you like—they’re all included free of charge with your Smarsh website service.
+We also offer weekly training sessions to help you better manage, edit, and market your website.
+Review our weekly training schedule to find a day that works for you, and join the webinar 5 minutes prior to the start time.
+Attend as many sessions as you like – they’re all included free of charge with your Smarsh website service.